EmileSonneveld/serialize-to-js/README.md

 [![Build Status](https://secure.travis-ci.org/commenthol/serialize-to-js.svg?branch=master)](https://travis-ci.org/commenthol/serialize-to-js)

 Serialize objects into a string while keeping circular structures and references.
-This string happens to be legimite JavaScript and can be parsed back with `eval()`.
+This string happens to be legitimate JavaScript and can be parsed back with `eval()`.

 Like JSON, but supporting Sets, Maps, Dates, circular references and more.